-Although some insurers in Singapore continue to increase premiums as drivers age into their 60s, this is not at all the case* for others.
-While many of the companies studied charged higher rates for men in their 60s than men in their 50s (FWD, DirectAsia, HL Assurance, Budget Direct, AXA Sompo and Aviva), Etiqa actually charged lower rates for men in their 60s than men in their 50s and NTUC Income did not change their prices at all.
-Though several companies did charge women in their 60s at a higher rate than women in their 50's, Aviva, Etiqa and HL Assurance offered a cheaper rate to women in their 60s than they did to women in their 50s while Etiqa and NTUC Income did not change their pricing.
+Although some insurers in Singapore continue to increase premiums as drivers age into their 60s, this is not the case* for others.
+While many of the companies studied charged higher rates for men in their 60's than men in their 50's (FWD, DirectAsia, HL Assurance, Budget Direct, AXA Sompo and Aviva), Etiqa actually charged lower rates for men in their 60's than men in their 50's.
+Though several companies did charge women in their 60's at a higher rate than women in their 50's, Aviva, Etiqa and HL Assurance offered a cheaper rate to women in their 60's than they did to women in their 50's, while NTUC Income kept premiums the same.
 We strongly advise elderly customers of car insurance to pay close attention to this as they consider which plan to buy.

 Average Cost of Car Insurance by Gender

 We found that male drivers always pay more for their car insurance premiums than female drivers.
-Drivers in their 20's had the biggest difference of costs between genders, with men paying an average of S$243 more than women for their car insurance policies.
+Drivers in their 20's had the biggest difference of costs between genders, with men paying an average of 10% more than women for their car insurance policies.
 The difference in cost declined to a less significant level for older drivers, generally not exceeding S$100.

 Men have to pay higher premiums than women do across all age groups because insurance companies consider them to be far more accident-prone and therefore a greater risk.
 In fact, Aviva's claims data for 2015 show that men are 1.4 times more likely to get into an accident as women.